788009/termux-sandbox/termux/README.md

 >
 > This project relies on Linux mount namespaces.
 >
-> If you encounter the following error when running under `tsu`:
+> If you encounter the following error when running under `sudo bash`:
 >
 > ```
 > unshare: Operation not permitted